Julian Byng, 1st Viscount Byng of Vimy: Further career

+South Africa and rise to high command

+A portrait of Byng by Philip Alexius de Laszlo as GOC 1st Cavalry Brigade, 1907.

 Byng was deployed in November 1899 to South Africa, where he was to act as a provost marshal, but was instead immediately given the local rank of lieutenant colonel and tasked with raising and commanding the South African Light Horse during the Second Boer War.
-Byng thereafter served on the front lines, during which time he ended up in command of a group of columns, was mentioned in despatches five times (including by Lord Kitchener on 23 June 1902), and in November 1900 was promoted to brevet lieutenant colonel and in February 1902 to brevet colonel.
+Byng thereafter served on the front lines, during which time he ended up in command of a group of columns, was mentioned in despatches five times, including by Lord Kitchener on 23 June 1902.)

+In November 1900, he was promoted to brevet lieutenant colonel and in February 1902 to brevet colonel.
 The beginning of 1902 brought more significant events for Byng, with his return to England in March, an audience with King Edward VII the following month, at which he was appointed to the Royal Victorian Order as a member 4th class (MVO), and his marriage to Moreton at St Paul's Church, Knightsbridge, on 30 April 1902.

 Following a second visit to the King in early October, Byng was sent back to India to command the 10th Royal Hussars at Mhow and was appointed to the rank of a substantive lieutenant colonel on 11 October 1902.

 In his first two years of marriage, Byng's wife suffered several miscarriages, resulting in the declaration that she would be unable to bear children.
 By January 1904, Byng had also, while playing polo, broken his right elbow so severely that it was feared he would have to quit the Army.
-After four months' treatment in England, though, he was pronounced to be again fit for duty and in May became the first commandant of the new cavalry school at Netheravon.
-The posting was to be only a brief one, as, on 11 May 1905, Byng was made commander of the 2nd Cavalry Brigade at Canterbury, with the simultaneous temporary rank of brigadier general and substantive rank of colonel.
+After four months' treatment in England, though, he was pronounced to be again fit for duty and in May became the first commandant of the new cavalry school at Netheravon House.

+On 11 May 1905, Byng was made commander of the 2nd Cavalry Brigade at Canterbury, with the simultaneous temporary rank of brigadier general and substantive rank of colonel.
 After an appointment in the 1906 Birthday Honours as a Companion of the Order of the Bath (CB) in June 1906, he was again back in Aldershot, in command of the 1st Cavalry Brigade.

 It was April 1909 when Byng was promoted to major general and, though he was placed on half pay, Byng—with added income from editing the Cavalry Journal and serving as the first North Essex district commissioner for the Boy Scouts—purchased his first house, Newton Hall, in Dunmow, Essex.
 He would, however, only reside there for two years, as, exactly the same amount of time after taking command of the East Anglian Division of the Territorial Force (TF) in October 1910.

 In May 1912 he became colonel of the 3rd (King's Own) Hussars.